-The extent to which the other events described under 'Other events' in chapter A.1 affected the excess of assets over liabilities proved to be material, particularly for assets.
+The other events described under 'Other events' in chapter A.1 did not materially affect the excess of assets over liabilities, particularly for assets.
 At the time this report was prepared, it was not possible to reliably estimate the long-term impact of the other events on own funds.